There are a few new photos posted in the gallery of the 1989 European Tour section.

 I decided to post the clips for the curiosity of it all.
 The audio is believed to have been recorded in Wichita, Kansas on May 10, 1969 at the Century II Convention Center.
 There are some better recordings of The Monkees performing with Sam & The Goodtimers (but not many), and they can be found on the 1969 tour page.
 (You can also hear a rare radio station promo appearance there that features The Monkees promoting the Wichita show.)

 I'm a Believer

 Pleasant Valley Sunday

 This is apparently one of the last songs Davy recorded before he passed.
 Enjoy...

-Be sure to check out these great interviews with the individual members of the band.
-They are conducted by British radio presenter Iain Lee, himself a dedicated fan of The Monkees (and of this website!).
-Iain has shared a few goodies with me that will soon make their way onto the site.
+Check out these great interviews with the individual members of The Monkees as conducted by British radio presenter Iain Lee, himself a dedicated fan of The Monkees (and of this website!).
+Iain has shared a few goodies with me that will soon make their way onto the Live Almanac.